KokoDoko/webcam-detectotron/README.md

 # Webcam Detectotron

-Using a machine learning algorithm to recognise webcam images, written entirely in Javascript.
+This is a demo for using a machine learning algorithm to recognise webcam output, written entirely in Javascript.

-Click the 'associate' button to associate specific webcam output with each of the three 'Adventure Time' images.
+To teach the machine to recognise webcam output, you can click the 'associate' button to associate the current webcam output with one of the three 'Adventure Time' images.

 *For example, take a few shots where you sit really close to the webcam, and associate this with the close-up of Finn.
 Do this a couple of times with different variations of sitting close to the camera.*

-When all three images have associated webcam output, you can click start.
+When all three images have been associated with webcam output, you can click **start**.
 The machine will start analysing the webcam and decide for itself which of the three images it should show.

 [Try it out here!](https://kokodoko.github.io/webcam-detectotron/)